 So where should our focus lie?
 On our circle of concern where we have no power or our circle of control?
 If we focus on things that concern us without trying to work on it, it doesn’t help us, we end up getting more frustrated.
 It is very important to get out of that negative thinking zone if we want to work on our problems.
 Many situations might not be in our control but it’s in our hands to choose whether we want to be reactive or proactive about it.

-Worrying won’t stop the bad stuff from happening; it will only stop you from enjoying the good things
+Worrying won’t stop the bad stuff from happening; it will only stop you from enjoying the good things.
+You may also take help of a counselor or therapist if you feel overwhelmed by any situation and overthink a lot.

 Seeking help is a sign of courage.
 Don't let self-limiting beliefs hold you back from a life you deserve.
 Avail online therapy to become happier and better.
 Learn how